ptabriz/ICC_2017_Workshop/README.md

 bpy.ops.mesh.subdivide(number_cuts=5, smoothness=0.2)
 bpy.ops.object.mode_set(mode='OBJECT')
 ```
 Note: The subdivision number is based on your data resolution.
 Increasing the subdivision parameter may results in a very large blender file which heavily slows down the modelling.
-Try diffrent subdivision parameters to find the lowest number that produces the ideal precision
+Try different subdivision parameters to find the lowest number that produces the ideal precision

 ----------